-The TWC conducts audits of employer accounts to ensure compliance with the Texas Unemployment Commission Act.
+The TWC conducts audits of employer accounts to ensure compliance with the Texas Unemployment Compensation Act.
 The TWC has the statutory authority and legal obligation to determine whether individuals are employees or independent contractors and to assess back taxes, penalties, and interest as required.

 The university, through the application of the eleven factors listed in Section 02.02, has the responsibility for determining whether or not a person is an employee or independent contractor.

 While the IRS has the authority to audit the university’s determination of whether or not a person is an employee, the Department of Labor (DOL) has the authority to determine whether individuals who are determined by the university to be employees are subject to the overtime provisions of the Fair Labor Standards Act and to grant back pay as required.